C1XTZ/ac-luarandom/xtzUI/README.md

 # xtzUI

 Basically just a stripped down version of the [RennsportHUD](https://github.com/C1XTZ/ac-rennsporthud) Essentials element.

+I have the following custom keybinds implemented for my wheel (TM TMX):
-Holding Button 4 on my wheel (TM TMX) will flash the highbeams (and turn on headlights if needed) while being held down.
+Button A will flash the highbeams (and headlights if off).
+Button X will teleport back to pits and then to my prefered TP location (C1 Outer - Bayshore Access)